bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 5: Sorting lower bound.
-Faster sorting.
-Selection.
+Sorting without comparisons.
+The selection problem.
 _September 25-29_

 We have seen the most important  sorting algorithms  and all of them have worst-case running times at least Ω(n lg n).
 The natural question is: Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
 We introduce the concept of lower bound and show a lower bound for sorting in the comparison model of computation of Ω(n lg n).
-We describe a couple of different ways to sort (bucket sort and counting sort) which do not use the comparison model  and under certain assumptions run in linear time.
+We describe a couple of different ways to sort (bucket sort and counting sort) which do not use the comparison model  and under certain assumptions can run in linear time.

 The second topic this week is the __selection__ problem:  Given a set S of n elements and an integer k (1 ≤ k ≤ n), find the kth smallest element in S. We describe several ideas for solving this problem, culminating with an elegant and ingenious algorithm that runs in O(n) worst-case.